-Meet your guide this morning for a half-day walking tour of Barcelona and its most popular attractions, including the iconic, La Sagrada Familia church.
-You will visit some of the city's most emblematic spots and hidden corners, as well as learning all about Gaudí and his jaw-dropping masterpiece which are under construction to this day.
+Meet your guide this morning for a half-day walking tour of Barcelona and its most popular attractions, including the iconic Sagrada Familia basilica.
+You will visit some of the city's most emblematic spots and hidden corners, as well as learn all about Gaudí and his jaw-dropping masterpiece, which is under construction to this day.
 Enjoy lunch at a recommended tapas bar or restaurant before taking the rest of the afternoon to explore at your leisure.

 Day 3: Antoni Gaudí architecture tour - Market visit

 Your guide will collect you from your hotel and together you'll embark on a tour of Antoni Gaudí's masterpieces.
 Begin in Parc Güell, taking in performances by the local buskers who further add to the park's whimsical nature (expert tip, come here again in the late afternoon to catch the sunset over the city).
 From here, you’ll make your way to the early 20th-century Dr. Seuss-esque Casa Milà, one of Gaudí's most exemplary works of civil architecture.
 Next, you'll visit a couple of Barcelona's most lively markets for a colorful experience and to taste the goods on offer.

 Customize your trip with help from a local travel specialist.

 Day 4: Day trip to Santa Maria de Montserrat - Wine tasting